Sagar-Nepali-0/PSP-Assignment/SECURITY.md

 - Input validation to prevent injection attacks.
 - Proper error handling to avoid exposing sensitive information.
-- Regular updates to dependencies to mitigate vulnerabilities.
+- Regular updates to dependencies to incorporate security patches.

-## Acknowledgements

-We appreciate the contributions of the community in helping to keep this project secure.
+For more information on security practices, refer to the [OWASP Top Ten](https://owasp.org/www-project-top-ten/).